The Aviation and Aerospace Archives Initiative

 3. Membership

-Membership comprises anyone who subscribes to the Initiative’s public email list currently hosted on jiscmail and supports the Mission of the AAAI.
+Membership comprises anyone who subscribes to the Initiative’s public email list currently hosted on jiscmail, supports the Mission of the AAAI, and abides by the Code of Conduct (Appendix B).
+There is no charge for membership.

 4. Steering Group